How I Manage My Hashimoto’s Disease Naturally

 Blood sugar matters for everyone (especially those with Hashimoto’s) because it’s a huge stressor on your body and endocrine system.

-Let’s just say you have hashimoto’s… and adrenal fatigue (raises hand)… your body is already working too hard to reach a homeostasis with all of this craziness, so now you’re going to throw all of this sugar at it?
-Bad idea.
-Blood sugar spikes stress out your body, your adrenals, and do absolutely no good for your thyroid.
+Let’s just say you have Hashimoto’s… and adrenal fatigue (raises hand)… your body is already working too hard to reach homeostasis with all of this craziness, so now you’re going to throw all of this sugar at it?
+It all adds up!

 I came to find also through my NTP work that I was eating way too much sugar.
-Even with avoiding processed foods, I was still eating too much fruit and carbs by themselves.
+Even with avoiding processed foods, I was still eating too much fruit and carbs and just not enough fat to balance it all out.
 Here’s what I focused on…

-- Cut out added sugars.
-Be honest with yourself… are there added sugars in your life?
-Say goodbye.
+- Cut out excessive added sugars.
+Be honest with yourself… are there tons of added sugars in your life?
+Treats here and there are fine and trust me… I’m still all about it.
+But be mindful of excessive sugar.

 - Pair carbs with fat and protein.
-Fat is slow burning fuel, where as sugar burns incredibly quickly.
-That’s why when you have a bagel for breakfast, you’re hungry at 10am.
-Your body burns through it so quickly and needs more fast, whereas fat and protein keeps you fuller longer!
+Fat is slow-burning fuel, whereas sugar burns incredibly quickly.
+That’s why when you have a bagel for breakfast, you’re hungry at 10 am.
+Your body burns through it so quickly and needs more fast, whereas fat and protein keep you fuller longer!
 Pairing my plantains with avocado, and other carbs with fats and protein helped me avoid blood sugar swings and cravings.

 When dealing with an illness like Hashimoto’s when the body is already under stress, intense exercise can be just as much of a stress on our body and adrenals as conventional stress is.